Most advisers know that high quality referrals from people who love you and your work are one of the best ways to grow your practice.

 Anything less than this and future referrals will probably not be forthcoming.

-Serve people right from the get-go
+Serving people right from the get-go

+Instead, start creating value from the very first moment.
 What is it that makes a conversation valuable to someone?

 The possibilities are endless.